lonycell/grafana.v7/docs/sources/alerting/rules.md

 ## Alert State History and Annotations

-Alert state changes are recorded in the internal annotation table in Grafana's database.
+Alert state changes are recorded in the internal annotation table in ThingSPIN's database.
 The state changes are visualized as annotations in the alert rule's graph panel.
 You can also go into the `State history` submenu in the alert tab to view and clear state history.